Darxo/Hardened/README.md

 - Resurrecting Corpses can no longer knock back characters that are rooted or immune to Displacement.
 Instead they delay their resurrection
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
 - Characters which are not visible to the player will no longer produce idle or death sounds
-- Weapons now longer drop to the ground when their condition goes to 0.
+- Weapons no longer drop to the ground when their condition goes to 0.
 Instead they drop when the condition is lowered, while it was at 0 condition.
 The weapon break warning is now only displayed while the weapon is at 0 condition
 - Weapons with 0 Condition now deal 50% less damage
 - The combat map is no longer revealed at the end of a battle